MathiB123/Catfish/README.md

 # Catfish
-Chess game made in python using bitboards.
-Interface done with pygame.

-Run the main file in order to play chess!

-Pygame is the only dependency you need to install in your venv.
+Very simple two player chess game made in python using bitboards for the logic and Pygame for the interface.
+Pygame is the only dependency to install.

+### How to play
+First, download this repo and create a virtual environment.
+Then, install Pygame and run `python src/main.py` to play!

+Use the mouse and click on the squares to make a move.
+Use the `z` key to undo a move.